trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

 title: "Part 1: Setting up a simple FA2 token"
 authors: Tim McMackin
 last_update:
-  date: 19 April 2024
+  date: 22 April 2024
 ---

-In this part, you create an FA2 token contact that has only the basic features that the standard requires.
+In the first part of this tutorial, you create an FA2 token contact that has only the basic features that the standard requires.
 For example, the standard does not require the contract to have `mint` and `burn` entrypoints that allow administrators to create and destroy tokens.
 In this case, you create the contract with all of the tokens that it will ever have.